 The most common size storage battery size for a house in Ireland is 5kWh.
 That could boil an average kettle for 2.5 hours.

 Generally no, but it would depend on the size of your solar PV system, battery and time of year.

-An average 3 bed house might be able to generate 20+ units (kWh) of electricity during a sunny summer's day, so a standard battery could store 25% of this.
-That said your house will been using a good proportion of that power during the daylight hours anyway.
+An average 3-bed house might be able to generate 20+ units (kWh) of electricity during a sunny summer's day, so a standard battery could store 25% of this.
+That said your house will be using a good proportion of that power during the daylight hours anyway.

 During a dark December day that same solar system might generate just a handful of units, and then yes the battery would store it all.

 Yes.
 If the aim is to make sure you get to use as much of your solar electricity as possible, then there are some other alternatives to consider.

 A hot water diverter sends any excess electricity to an immersion heater in your hot water tank.
 Only once your tank is fully hot would any excess then be diverted out to the grid.